syncfusion-content/blazor-docs/blazor/speeddial/positions.md

 ![Blazor SpeedDial component with custom position](./images/Blazor-SpeedDial-Custom-Position.png)

-N> You can use the [RefreshPositionAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_RefreshPositionAsync) method when the `Target`position is changed or resized.
+N> You can use the [RefreshPositionAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_RefreshPositionAsync) method when the `Target` position is resized.